 One of our favorite fermented veggie combos...Giardiniera!

-For each quart jar of fermented veggies:
+For each quart jar:

 1/4 teaspoon dried dill weed

-1/4 teaspoon dried dill seed
+1/4 teaspoon dried dill seeds

 1 Bay leaf